-The Wound Care Center at West Valley Medical Center offers the only five-day per week wound care program in Caldwell, Idaho.
+The Wound Care Center at West Valley Medical Center offers the only five-day per week wound care program in the area.
 Our highly trained medical team practices techniques to reduce pain and scarring and double the rate of healing, such as moist wound healing principles.

 Wound Care Center

 Phone: (208) 453-4260

 Fax: (208) 453-4266

 It is our goal to make wound care treatments convenient for patients and case updates accessible to healthcare providers.
 Located just across from the main hospital, the Wound Care Center offers free parking for our patients.
 Our wound care experts provide detailed reports with quick turnaround times, and we staff two medical directors who discuss patient cases with referring providers.

 Our Wound Care Center is staffed by a highly skilled team of certified wound care nurses, specially trained in addressing acute and infected wounds and all phases of healing.
 We are proud to use the latest research-proven products in our wound care therapies, such as moisture-retentive dressings, silver technology dressings and human growth factor topical gels.